Nikhil-1503/30-days-of-javascript/README.md

 1. Promise racer
     - Write a function raceWithTimeout that takes an array of promises and a timeout value.
 The function should resolve when the first promise resolves or reject if none resolve within the given timeout.

+1. Full throttle
+    - Implement a throttle function that ensures a given function is not called more than once in a specified time interval.